HMS Vanguard (23): Construction and career

 On 13 September 1950 Admiral Sir Philip Vian hoisted his flag as Commander in Chief, Home Fleet, on Vanguard and the ship joined the rest of Home Fleet on exercises with the Royal Canadian Navy and the Mediterranean Fleet.
 On 19 December, Vian transferred his flag to Indomitable.
 Nearly two months later, on 10 February 1951, the aircraft carrier collided with Vanguard as the carrier docked at Gibraltar.
-The hole in the battleship's stern was not serious, and Vian re-hoisted his flag in Vanguard shortly afterwards.
+The hole in the battleship's stern was not serious, and Vian re-hoisted his flag on Vanguard shortly afterwards.
 After manoeuvres with Indomitable, during which her aircraft "sank" the battleship, the ship made port visits in Genoa and Villefranche-sur-Mer before returning for a brief refit in Devonport on 14 March.
 After completing her refit in May, she became flagship of the Home Fleet Training Squadron under Rear Admiral R. M. Dick at the Isle of Portland.
 Four months later the admiral transferred his flag to the carrier Indefatigable as Vanguard began another refit in preparation to again become the flagship of Home Fleet.

 Buckingham Palace announced in November that King George VI was planning to take a short cruise for his health aboard Vanguard, which meant that her Admiral's suite again had to be modified to accommodate him and his staff.
 Captain John Litchfield assumed command on 21 December while the ship was still refitting, but the King died on 6 February 1952 before he could make his cruise.
 A detachment from the ship participated in his funeral procession before she departed for her post-refit shakedown cruise on 22 February.
 After exercising with Implacable, Indomitable and the fast minelayer Apollo, Vanguard returned home on 29 March.
 She became flagship of Home Fleet again on 13 May when Admiral Sir George Creasy hoisted his flag.
 Due to manning and weight problems, Vanguard operated with many of her turrets unmanned and with ammunition carried for only two of the 15-inch turrets and only starshell ammunition for the 5.25-inch guns.
 She participated in exercises with the Dutch and American navies, before returning to Portsmouth for the holidays.
 Litchfield was relieved by Captain R. A. Ewing on 19 January 1953; the ship departed the next day for a brief refit at Gibraltar.
 After its completion on 2 March, the ship trained with several of the Royal Navy's carriers before arriving back at Portsmouth on 25 March.
 Vanguard participated in Queen Elizabeth's Coronation Fleet Review at Spithead on 15 June 1953.
 The following September, she participated in NATO's Exercise Mariner in the Denmark Strait.